-There’s also excellent and ridiculously cheap beer, available in the student areas for well under €1 for a pint.
+There’s also excellent and ridiculously cheap beer, available in some areas for the equivalent of well under €1 for a pint which helps add to its reputation as one of the best places to backpack in Europe.
 The nightlife is also a big draw for visitors and is best on weekends when the clubs are packed with a mixed crowd of Czechs and mostly European tourists.
 There are also literally hundreds of youth hostels and budget hotels of varying quality, most of which are very reasonably priced while Prague Castle is perhaps the main highlight in terms of things to see.

-(Prague to Krakow Night Train: 8-10 hours)
+(Prague to Krakow: 6-8 hours)

 (Krakow to Budapest Night Train: 9-10 hours)